kacperkan/speaker-gender-classification-and-deepdream/README.md

     3. Calculated gradient is added to aggregated matrix o gradients
     4. The image is scaled up by x2 and procedure repeats until the image is the of the original one
-3. Aggregated gradients are added to the original image and is combined with the original phase
+3. Aggregated gradients are added to the original image and are combined with the original phase
 4. The audio is restored using inverse FFT